ZENGYIMING-EAMON/IDEA-Net/README.md

 ## Video demo

-This is the compressed demo and you can check the full size clear demo at this link of GoogleDrive (will provide asap):
+This is the compressed demo (due to github's 25MB limited size) and you can check the full size clear demo at this link of GoogleDrive (will provide asap):

 ![](https://github.com/ZENGYIMING-EAMON/IDEA-Net/blob/main/demo_small_size.gif)